eklem/worker-server/README.md

 # worker-server
 JavaScript service worker as a server.
 Example library on how it can be done.
+This way you can have a JavaScript server in your browser, doing heavy lifting and not be in the way of the frontend JavaScript.

-app -> service-worker communication:
+**app -> service-worker communication:**
 ```javascript
 fetch(.someFileInScope?message={messageObjetc})
 ```

- service-worker->app:
+ **service-worker->app:**
  ```javascript
 const broadcast = new BroadcastChannel('sw_app_serviceworker)
 broadcast.postMessage({messageObject})